jsonresume/jsonresume-theme-class/README.md

 This supports the JSON Resume 1.0.0 spec, and is backward compatible with earlier versions.

+### Markdown

+You can use inline Markdown on properties to make text bold, italic, or link them to external pages.
+This namely applies to the `summary` and `highlights` properties in the JSON Resume schema.

 ### Open Graph Protocol

 Populates the `head` of the HTML document with [Open Graph](https://ogp.me/) tags.
 This allows social media platforms and instant messengers to create embeds when your resume is shared.